motdotla/dotenv/README.md

 Default: `path.resolve(process.cwd(), '.env')`

-You may specify a custom path if your file containing environment variables is named or located differently.
+You may specify a custom path if your file containing environment variables is located elsewhere.

 ```js
 require('dotenv').config({ path: '/full/custom/path/to/your/env/vars' })